 “Every current holder of a membership certificate shall be allocated a number of rotational enjoyment rights, equal to the number of membership certificates they currently hold and which will entitle them to enjoy the same week of use as they currently hold”.

 Resolution 1 was approved for all three resorts (Club Puerto Anfi, Club Monte Anfi, and Anfi Beach Club).

 The outcome of the Anfi Special General Meeting on Anfi contracts only applies to new contracts.
 The club doesn’t have any right to change existing contracts signed by you and Anfi.
 If you have signed the new contract, then yes, it will apply to you.
 However, if you do not accept the new Anfi contract offered, then your existing contract remains in force – and thus remains illegal.

 As such, if you do not sign the new contract Anfi offer you, then you are still eligible to take your timeshare case to Court for annulment and possible compensation.

 So, if you want out of your Anfi contract, it is imperative you do not sign the new contract they offer you.
-Instead, contact Timeshare.lawyer and start the process of claiming back the money you are owed, and get out of your Anfi timeshare once and for all.
+Instead, contact Timeshare.lawyer and find out what options are available to you.